Blue Star Wicca Tradition – Introduction

 Blue Star Wiccan Practices

-The group is primarily organized as a hierarchical, mystery-based Pagan tradition that was inspired by and has roots in the Alexandrian tradition.
+The group is primarily organized as a hierarchical, mystery-based Pagan tradition.
+This was inspired by and has roots in the Alexandrian tradition.
 Most covens use the grove system established by the first Blue Star coven.

-Blue Star Wiccan tradition comprised of uninitiated members and students who serve in an outer court, and initiated members making up an inner court.
+Blue Star Wiccan tradition comprised of uninitiated members and students who serve in an outer court.
+Initiated members making up an inner court.
 Both these courts are overseen by a Third Degree High Priest and High Priestesses.

 There are two degrees available before initiation, dedication, and neophyte.
 There is no compulsion to advance beyond Dedicant.
 But neophytes are intended and expected to begin their teaching and move on past that point.
-This leads to a complete listing of all possible ranks including dedicant, neophyte, first-degree, second-degree, and third-degree members of the coven.
+This leads to a complete listing of all possible ranks.
+This includes dedicant, neophyte, first-degree, second-degree, and third-degree members of the coven.

 Core Beliefs